hoganne/PANDA-Walker/Spring-Core-Technologies.md

 }
 ```

-See the AspectJ programming guide for more details.
+See the AspectJ programming guide for more details.更多细节请参阅AspectJ编程指南。

 The proxy object ( `this`), target object ( `target`), and annotations ( `@within`, `@target`, `@annotation`, and `@args`) can all be bound in a similar fashion.
 The next two examples show how to match the execution of methods annotated with an `@Auditable` annotation and extract the audit code: